zifeo/substantial/README.md

 ## Roadmap

-- leases
+- finish refactor
-- higher-level abstractions
+- tests basic cases
 - ghjk
-- protobuf log serialization
+- implement the rest of the readme interface (except the advances ones)
 - s3 and redis backend
 - child workflow